-G. Form P-223TC, Monthly Report of Technical College Enrollment Eligible for Basic Education Support
+F. Form P-223TC, Monthly Report of Technical College Enrollment Eligible for Basic Education Support

-Direct-funded technical colleges report their high school program enrollment on Form P-223TC.
+DFTCs report their high school program enrollment on Form P-223TC.
 A separate Form P-223TC is required for each resident district served by the reporting technical college and a copy of each form should be sent to each resident district to ensure students are not reported for more than a 1.00 FTE.